 Minimum requirements to board:

-You’ll be at the very heart of a technology-driven, multi-billion pound organisation.
+You’ll be at the very heart of a technology-driven, multi-billion pound organization.
 Yet the team around you will be like family.
 It’s a unique way to begin your career and earn a free degree / diploma (depending on entry qualification).
 You’ll be spending approximately three-to-four months at sea at any one time, followed by time in the college.
 And in the meantime, there are people to support you on the vessels and even games consoles, a gym, a swimming pool, library, and wifi so that you can chill out.
 You can also rest assured about your wellbeing, as our vessels are all about taking the safest route, not the quickest one.

 It could be, if you’re sensible and resilient enough to spend an average of three-to-four months at sea.
 You’ll also need to be able to take orders, be adaptable and disciplined with a real can-do attitude, even if you’re chipping and painting.
 The cadets who do well on board are driven and very self-sufficient.
 On top of that, it’s essential that you have at least 64 UCAS points or equivalent or a minimum of five GCSEs at level five or above in English, maths, science (with physical science content).
 Yes, it’s demanding.
 But really rewarding.